telefonicaid/fiware-orion/doc/manuals/devel/jsonParseV2.md

 * `parseMetadataVector()` calls `parseMetadata()` once for each metadata found in the vector (Point 6)
 * After the parse is ready, the NGSI object is verified to be correct by calling the `check()` method for the object (Point 7)

-Lets dive into the source code of the important function `parseEntity()`.
+Lets dive into the source code of one important function `parseEntity()`.
 To make the example shorter, a fictive function/macro `ERROR` is used here, but the full function can be viewed in `src/lib/jsonParseV2/parseEntity.cpp`.
 Comments have been inserted to explain each step in the function.

 ```
 std::string parseEntity(ConnectionInfo* ciP, Entity* eP, bool eidInURL)
 {
   // 1.
-Parse the incoming payload to convert the textual payload to a tree in RAM
+Parse the incoming payload to convert the textual payload into a tree in RAM - this is **rapidjson**
   document.Parse(ciP->payload);

   // 2.
 Error checks